MicrosoftDocs/power-automate-docs/articles/data-operations.md

     [ { "first": "Eugenia", "last": "Lopez" }]
     ```

-## Use the 'create CSV table' action
+## Use the create CSV table action

 Use the **Create CSV table - Data Operation** action to change a JSON array input into a comma-separated value (CSV) table.
 You can keep the headers visible in the CSV output.
 In this example, you convert the following array into a CSV table: